supreme-fiend/scheduleMaster/README.md

 # scheduleMaster
 In schools and universities, it takes time to sort out which class has which subject or which teacher teaches every class.
 This is a simple algorithm that can make a time table for sessions in a university.

-Grade 9 Project- Pranay Venkatesh (BloodshedThrone), 2015-16.
+Grade 9 Project- Pranay Venkatesh (SupremeFiend), 2015-16.

 *************************************************************************************************************************************
 The content in this repository are under the ownership of Pranay Venkatesh (SupremeFiend)